RASPIAUDIO/UltraAndVolumio/README.md

          *=>chmod 777 ultra*

-             or create it from the source file ultra.c</h5>
+          OR create it from the source file ultra.c:

-                 gcc -o ultra ulta.c
+          *=>gcc -o ultra ulta.c*

-      >      ( "gcc" may not be available on the standard Volumio distrib!)
+            ( "gcc" may not be available on the standard Volumio distrib!)

      * C. Prepare the execution of "ultra" at each start

-    >            you have to add this line:
+           you have to add this line:

-     >         "/home/volumio/UltraAndVolumio/ultra&"
+             "/home/volumio/UltraAndVolumio/ultra&"

-     >          in the file "/etc/rc.local" just before the line "exit 0"
+              in the file "/etc/rc.local" just before the line "exit 0"

-     >          for this you can use "nano"
+              for this you can use "nano"

-     >               sudo nano /etc/rc.local
+           *=>sudo nano /etc/rc.local*
  4. restart
     > reboot